 This Pumpkin Spice Bread is moist and full of spices!
 It is perfect for breakfast or an afternoon snack!
 Think of the Starbucks Pumpkin Spice bread, but better!

 I say, given the dumpster-fire of a year we have had so far, we are owed one heck of a Fall!
 And that includes ALL THE PUMPKIN SPICE!

-I am kicking of the PSL season with this pumpkin spice bread and I think you should too.
-It is easy, fast and delightfully spiced.
+I am kicking off the PSL season with this pumpkin spice bread, and I think you should too.
+It is easy, fast, and delightfully spiced.
 It almost tastes like all the flavor of pumpkin pie was magically inserted into a quick bread.

-As soon as the temperature dips you can find my-basic-ass-self pulling down a can of pumpkin puree and waiting for the first loaf of this bread to come out of the oven.
+As soon as the temperature dips, you can find my-basic-ass-self pulling down a can of pumpkin puree and waiting for the first loaf of this bread to come out of the oven.
 The smells of this bread are what candles wish they could emulate.
-It took an incredible amount of patience for me to wait for the bread to cool before slicing for the video.
+It took an incredible amount of patience to wait for the bread to cool before slicing it for the video.
 True sacrifice.